rolypolytoy/schiff-base/mbihc/README.md

 Then, if it's likely MBIHC, distill at 50 C to evaporate all the methanol.
 Dry in the flask for 1-2 days in a cool, dry place, ensuring there are tiny holes in the covering to allow ventilation.
 To crystallize, use DCM, followed by hexane, carefully layered, and store.
 Crystallization takes an unknown period of time, and is recommended for use in ligand-metal complexes.
 Currently, complexes with zinc, iron, nickel and cobalt are known, with tridentate modes possible for three of four of these.
 The degree of nuclearity can be controlled by varying the stoichiometric ratios, and complexes can be formed at room temperature.
 For more information check out the MBIHC.pdf in the repo (note I wrote the 15% EtoAc step before I realized 5% was preferable.
 It's a recent identification, so use 5% instead).

+More information on MBIHC (particularly visuals) are in the supplementary information section at the bottom of this readme.

 # Usage

 It's a file.
 Download the file.